 Sample 3 Year Program and Incentive Strategy

-Here is an example of a three-year outcomes-based wellness program that we encourage groups to use.
-It includes activities that are selected by the wellness coordinator and the wellness committee within each company.
+Here is an example of a three-year outcomes-based wellness program that are encouraged.
+They includes activities that are selected by the wellness coordinator and the wellness committee within each company.

 Every plan is customized to each particular company.
 It is extremely important that the wellness committee have input and ideas that are adopted as part of this process so they get a sense of ownership over the incentive strategy.